If you use whole wheat tortillas for this Low Carb Tuna Wrap your carbohydrates will amount to 12 grams per sandwich.

 Certain grocery stores where I live have quality tuna packed in olive oil which I believe is even more flavorful than tuna packed in water.

 But the quality of the tuna is first in importance.
 If using tuna packed in water, drain it and then add a bit of your own extra virgin olive oil, if desired.

 Instructions for Dijon Mayonnaise:

 Enjoy your Low Carb Tuna Wrap and the company of those you share it with!

 Did you know?
 Q: I follow a low-carb diet, can I eat avocados?
 If so, how many carbs do they have?

 A: Yes, you can definitely enjoy avocados if you are following a low-carbohydrate eating plan.
-In fact, 1/5 of a medium avocado or 1 oz. contributes the following to your diet: Carbs = 3-4 g, Dietary Fiber – 2 g and Sugar – 0 g.
+In fact, 1/5 of a medium avocado or 1 oz. contributes: Carbs = 3-4 g, Dietary Fiber – 2 g and Sugar – 0 g.